Avraami Zavenyagin: Biography and early career

-Zavenyagin was made plant director of the Magnitogorsk Iron and Steel Works in August 1933 and served in that capacity until 1936 when he was appointed the assistant to the People's Commissar of Heavy Industry.
+In 1917, he joined the Communist Party of the Soviet Union and was a devout communist who received his education and diploma from the Moscow Mining Academy (a predecessor of Moscow State Mining University) before starting his career as an engineer.
+Zavenyagin was made plant manager of the Magnitogorsk Iron and Steel Works in August 1933 and served in that capacity until 1936 when he was appointed the assistant to the People's Commissar of Heavy Industry.